Skin Registration - Tattooists, Ear-Piercing, Electrolysis and Acupuncture

 • All furniture and fittings in the treatment area must be kept clean and in good repair

-• Tables, couches, seats etc used in the treatment area must have a smooth, impervious surface which is regularly wiped down with disinfectant and covered by a disposable paper sheet, changed after each client.
+• Tables, couches, or seats used in the treatment area must have a smooth, impervious surface which is regularly wiped down with disinfectant and covered by a disposable paper sheet, changed after each client.

 • A 'No Smoking' sign must be prominently displayed.